jbcodeforce/python-code/angular-flask/ReadMe.md

 # Python Flask WebApp

 ## Code Structure
+The simplest Flask app is presented [here](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) and code is under helloworld project.

+To serve Angular app.

 ## Execution
 Start docker python development environment from the folder you want to run some python code. (e.g. angular-flask/helloworld)